apooshpendu/nlp-STS/Synthetic Dataset Generation/Rahul/readme.md

 2. pip install nltk>=3.4.5
 3.nltk.download("wordnet")

+### Contribution ###
+1. The script uses the Microsoft Research Paraphrase Corpus (MRPC) as input dataset.
+The dataset is filtered and only the raw sentences are extracted.
+2. The extracted sentences are tokenized and stop words are removed.
+3. The wordnet nltk corpus is used for getting the synonyms and antonym words.
+4. The script would identify the adjectives and adverbs(JJ & RB) from the input sentences and the respective words are replaced with their synonyms and antonyms obtained from     wordnet.
+5. Gold Label is assigned for synonyms and antonyms as 1 and 0 respectively.

 ### Note ###
 The script takes atmost 5 mins to run.
 You can also visit the ipython notebooks provided by google colab to try the code. https://colab.research.google.com/drive/1FoaU_7MRlQjjYsIuk3qxGsxnvoyqf1Ut.